 When you hunt with us, you will have tags for all of the animals listed below in your pocket, and if you happen upon a male grizzly bear during your moose hunt, you can go after it, provided we still have grizzlies left on our quota (this changes annually and is dependent on the specific area you hunt – please call us for more details if you are interested in learning more about this).
 If the quota is used up early that season, you will not be able to shoot a grizzly on your hunt.
 Same goes for the other species, although we do not have a quota on Dall sheep or the other predators.
 Our grizzlies are mountain grizzlies, some of the most beautifully colored bears to be found.
 Our caribou are the desirable mountain caribou species, only found in that part of North America.
 These are the largest of the caribou species and they have the heaviest antlers, often palmated.
-In fact in 2006-2009 we took mountain caribou that have been in the top three largest taken in the Yukon for each respective year, including one monster that was the largest mountain caribou taken in the Yukon that season.

 If you desire to come and hunt with us in hopes that you will take more animals than just moose, there are certain things you need to know.
 First off, there are trophy fees for each additional species you kill (see below).
 All these trophy fees are applicable even if for some reason you do not kill your moose.
 Also, wounded animals count as killed animals, one drop of blood means the animal is wounded.
-Every effort will be made to recover every animal you shoot at, but should one be lost, it is considered to be dead, no matter where it was hit.
+Every effort will be made to recover every animal you shoot at, but should one be lost, it is considered to be dead no matter where it was hit.

 Generally, moose and grizzlies are found living around the lakes and rivers, but caribou will wander through from time to time and Dall sheep are scarce close to the lakes.
 Black bears, wolves and wolverines can be anywhere.
-If you are hunting a lake and kill your moose and if we have another camp available, we might be able to fly you to another area better suited for caribou, grizzlies or Dall sheep, but there will be a minimum flying charge of $2,000+ to do so plus another $1500-$2000 fee to set up a new camp if required.
+If you are hunting a lake and kill your moose and if we have another camp available, we might be able to fly you to another area better suited for caribou but there will be a minimum flying charge of $2,000+ to do so plus another $1500-$2000 fee to set up a new camp if required.
 All of this is assuming we have flight time available, guides available and a camp site that is appropriate.
 You might be required to “backpack” hunt for caribou or grizzlies, basically hunting on foot for day trips from a main camp.
 Weather, airplane and alternate camp availability will be the determining factor on whether we can move you and your guide to another area and bring the guide back to the original lake for the next hunt, after your hunt ends.
 There are no guarantees in this regard – plan on having a great moose hunt and consider the chance for any additional species to be a bonus if it occurs.Be aware that you must have reasonable expectations on combination hunts.
 If you take a moose, you will be busy for at least two days, getting the meat, cleaning it, loading it on the airplane, and possibly caping the moose, fleshing and salting the cape.
 It all takes time, so accept that you might only get your primary animal and hope for the best for the rest of the animals you want.
-We will try to fly your green cape out to a taxidermist, so you can save one day of hunting, but you can also save one day of hunting if you do not want your moose shoulder mounted, but instead want a European skull mount.
+We will try to fly your green cape out to a taxidermist, so you can save one day of hunting.
+You can also save one day of hunting if you do not want your moose shoulder mounted, but instead want a European skull mount.
 I say all this because I had one hunter complain bitterly about only taking a bull moose and a wolf during his eight day hunt even though he had a pocket full of tags.
 Sadly he just came with unrealistic expectations.
-Our primary objective is a moose, then whatever else we see that we can hunt, we will, but it’s hunting and it’s big country, and you most times will not shoot another animal.
+Our primary objective is a moose, then whatever else we see that we can hunt, we will, but it’s hunting and it’s big country and you most times will not shoot another animal.
 In a “normal” season, 4-8 of our 40 hunters take a caribou, 1-4 get mountain grizzlies and 2-6 get wolves - that gives you some idea of the odds.
-You also need to understand that you are expected to bring a blank check and pay your invoice for extra trophy fees to our operations manager when you come out of the bush – no exceptions.
+You also need to understand that you are expected to bring a blank check and pay your invoice for extra trophy fees to our operations manager when you come out of the bush – no exceptions

 Lodging and Food